chikumbisandra7-tech/NETWORKWALKS-SANDRA-B083-WK1-MP1-CYBERSECURITY-LAB-SETUP/README.md

 .
 Security-tool experimentation

-    ⚠️ Disclaimer: This laboratory must only be used for systems that you own or have explicit permission to test           Do not use the lab or its tools to attack unauthorized systems.
+    ⚠️ Disclaimer: This laboratory must only be used for systems that you own or have explicit permission to test.
+Do not use the lab or its tools to attack unauthorized systems.

   🪜 Lab Setup Procedure